 And let’s be real: Tax treatment is only one element of what constitutes a good investment, and it’s usually not the only one.
 Presuming you would still want to invest your capital gains in multifamily real estate, you might prefer to go with some Class A high-rise that doesn’t need tax incentives to make it an attractive project.

 Another consideration to weigh is liquidity.
 You can’t, generally speaking, have both the tax deferral and periodic cash distributions.
-The QOF can get around this by refinancing the underlying investment and sending that freed-up cash the investors’ way, but it might be best to only put in money that you don’t need to see for 10 years.
+The QOF can get around this by refinancing the underlying investment and sending that freed-up cash the investors’ way.
+It might be best to only put in money that you don’t need to see for 10 years.

 Some investors might have been sitting on the sidelines the past few months, wondering which would come first: Treasury’s long-awaited update to its guidance governing OZ investing, or the 180th day after December 31, 2018, when the window will close for finding homes for a lot of net capital gains.
 The guidelines won the race April 17, so we’ll see what happens now.